LoyolaChicagoCode/simpledraw-android-scala/README.md

 ## Running the application

-Once your emulator is running or device connected, you can run the app:
+Once your emulator is running or device connected, you can install and run the app:

-    $ sbt android:run
+    $ sbt clean android:run

 The app should now start in the emulator and you should be able to interact with it.
+(Cleaning before running ensures that the app gets installed properly on the emulator.)

 ## Running the tests